Icinga/puppet-icinga2-legacy/README.md

 You can use hiera to create icinga 2 objects in your server.
 To use this feature one has to include or contain the class `::icinga2::objects`.
-This class will autoload every found hash from hiera.
+This class will autoload every hash found in Hiera.

 Example usage:
 json file